i-dream-of-ai/investor-agent-financial-analysis/README.md

 - Up-to-date institutional ownership and mutual fund holdings.
 - Earnings history and insider trading activity.

-The server integrates with [yfinance](https://pypi.org/project/yfinance/) for market data retrieval and [BraveSearch](https://pypi.org/project/brave-search-python-client/) for search capabilities.
+The server integrates with [yfinance](https://pypi.org/project/yfinance/) for market data retrieval.

+Combine this with an MCP server for placing trades on a brokerage platform such as [tasty-agent](https://github.com/ferdousbhai/tasty-agent) to place trades on tastytrade platform.
+Make sure to also enable web search functionality if you would like to incoporate latest news in your analysis.

 ## Prerequisites